openedx/docs.openedx.org/source/educators/references/grading/gradebook_assignment_types.rst

+.. :diataxis-type: reference

-.. _Configure the Assignment Types:
+.. _Gradebook Assignment Types:

 ******************************
-Configure the Assignment Types
+Gradebook Assignment Types
 ******************************

 You must create assignment types for your course and determine the weight of